ICHEC-learn/python-hpc/_episodes/03-numba.md

 applied to multiple data elements in parallel.
 Numba automatically translates some loops into vector instructions and will adapt to your CPU capabilities automatically.

-And to top it off, you can run Numba code on GPU.
-This will not be covered in this lesson however.
+And to top it off, as it works with threading, you can run Numba code on GPU.
+This will not be covered in this lesson however, but we will cover GPUs in a later section.

 When it comes to importing the correct materials, a common workflow (and one which will be replicated throughout the episode) is as follows.
-It is very important to check the version of Numba that you have, as it is a rapidly evolving library with many changes happening on a regular basis.
-In your own time, it is best to have an environment set up with numba and update it regularly.

 ~~~
 import numba
 from numba import jit, njit